FernandoAntonio/animal_image_classificator/README.md

 # Animal Image Classificator

-A Flutter application that classifies a range of animals from a picture, made with a trained model from https://teachablemachine.withgoogle.com/.
+A Flutter application that classifies a range of animals from a picture, made with a trained model from [Teachable Machine](https://teachablemachine.withgoogle.com/).